HSF/phoenix/guides/developers/event-display.md

 These are some independent managers not part of the `ThreeManager` or `UIManager` but used inside the `EventDisplay`.

 * [**`LoadingManager`**](../../packages/phoenix-event-display/src/managers/loading-manager.ts)
-  Maintains a list of loadable items with addable callbacks that are called when the loading is complete.
+  Maintains a list of loadable items with addable callbacks that are called when the loading of an item completes.
 * [**`StateManager`**](../../packages/phoenix-event-display/src/managers/state-manager.ts)
   Manages the state of the `EventDisplay` including the Phoenix menu state, camera state and clipping state.
 The state can be saved to a file and loaded later.
 * [**`URLOptionsManager`**](../../packages/phoenix-event-display/src/managers/url-options-manager.ts)